-- Construct a pile of kindling in the middle of the bed using approx 500g of kindling wood.
-Stacking the wood like Jenga blocks can help, as this allows lots of air to flow through. - Ensure the vent is fully open to allow lots of free air into the stove - Light with a single firelighter. - Leave the door ajar slightly as that begins to catch.
-(Around 3 minutes) - After a few minutes' add your first log or two and then continue to leave the door ajar. - When the burn becomes established, you can close the door; from there, as the fire gains in momentum and the firebox increases in heat, you can begin closing the vent down. - Once the load burns down to embers you can re-load the fire.
+- Leave the door ajar slightly as that begins to catch.
+(Around 3 minutes) - After a few minutes' add your first log or two and then continue to leave the door ajar. - When the burn becomes established, you can close the door; from there, as the fire gains in momentum and the firebox increases in heat, you can begin closing the vents down.
+(For further information on settings please see section marked "Air Controls " - Once the load burns down to embers you can re-load the fire.
 If the stove is nice and warm with plenty of embers, you may not have to have the door ajar.